 4 Steps to Properly Using PPE in the Workplace

 As a Tampa construction law firm, we know that keeping operational standards to the safety expectations of the Occupational Safety and Health Administration requires special attention.
-Sometimes, however, hazards can not be completely eliminated.
+Sometimes, however, hazards cannot be completely eliminated.
 Instead, they must be controlled through safety protocols and the use of personal protective equipment (PPE).
-PPE includes items such as gloves, boots, eye protection, ear plugs, hard hats, and respirators that are designed to minimize employee exposure to hazards which could lead to injury or death.
+PPE includes items such as gloves, boots, eye protection, ear plugs, hard hats, and respirators that are designed to minimize employee exposure to hazards that could lead to injury or death.
 But, it’s not as simple as just handing out hard hats on the job site.
 Ensuring the proper use of PPE should be an ongoing process for your business.

-Our attorneys from the Trent Cotney, P. A. construction law firm in Tampa have provided a four step strategy for successful PPE use and implementation in your workplace.
+Our attorneys from the Trent Cotney, P. A. construction law firm in Tampa have provided a four-step strategy for successful PPE use and implementation in your workplace.

 Step 1: Conduct a Hazard Assessment

 The first step to reducing hazards is to properly identify them.
 This can be accomplished by conducting a hazard assessment.
-There are two major things to look for when conducting a hazard assessment: 1) physical hazards and 2) health hazards.
+There are two major items to look for when conducting a hazard assessment, physical hazards and health hazards.
 Physical hazards relate to areas of the workplace where dangers, such as extreme light levels, electrical outlets, or the transportation of heavy objects are present.
 Health hazards relate to areas where chemical and toxic materials pose potential health risks.
 During the hazard assessment it is important to take note of all the areas visited.
 It is also a good idea to assess the PPE currently being used and evaluate its effectiveness.

 After the walkthrough is complete, take the data that has been gathered and determine where and which PPE should be utilized to minimize your employee’s exposure to risk.